alemioma/4da_public/docs/example/BRAKET_README.md

 ### Ket
 The `Ket` component manages user interaction and UI updates.
 It mirrors the method structure of `Bra`, with `sendXXX` methods being replaced by `updateXXX`.

+### Glue
+The `glue` module acts as an intermediary between `Bra` and `Ket`, handling data transformation and delivery.
+It consists of two main function classes:
+- Klue.
+Functions that transform data from `Ket` and deliver it to `Bra`.
+These functions format or aggregate UI data for network transmission.
+- Blue.
+Functions that transform data from `Bra` and deliver it to `Ket`.
+They parse or enrich network data for UI updates.

 ### Braket
 The `Braket` class integrates `Bra` and `Ket`, facilitating full-stack application development.
 The implementation typically resides in a module named `braket.js`.